 - NDPC produced the 2023 National Annual Progress Report on the implementation of the mediumterm national development policy framework - ii.
 The Commission's 2023 APR was also prepared and published - iii.
 NDPC conducted a diagnostic assessment of institutions involved in the implementation of Ghana CARES Obaatanpa programme. - iv.
 Feedback on district APRs was provided after the Commission reviewed all the district reports submitted by MMDAs - v.
-Risk based monitoring was conducted in some selected MMDAs to identify some key threats to national development outcomes
+Risk based monitoring was conducted in some selected MMDAs to identify some key threats to national development outcomes i.
+The Ghana Statistical Service published Quarterly Gross Domestic Products (QGDP) for the four quarters of 2024.

-Production and utilisation of statistics
+Production and Utilisation of Statistics